- Safety and Health Topics

-- Bloodborne Pathogens Safety and Health Topics Page.
+- Bloodborne Pathogens.
 OSHA.
-Gives information on the hazards of bloodborne diseases and how to prevent infection.
+Provides information on the hazards of bloodborne diseases and how to prevent infection.

-- Personal Protective Equipment Safety and Health Topics Page.
+- Personal Protective Equipment.
 OSHA.
-Gives safety and health information about personal protective equipment (PPE) that is designed to prevent or lessen the severity of injuries to workers when other solutions are unavailable or do not help to lessen exposures to acceptable levels.
+Discusses personal protective equipment (PPE) that is designed to prevent or lessen the severity of injuries to workers when other solutions are unavailable or do not help to lessen exposures to acceptable levels.

 General Information About Nail Salon Safety and Health

-- Health Hazards in Nail Salons Presentation [5 MB PPT*, 12 slides].
+- Health Hazards in Nail Salons Presentation.
 OSHA.
 Training presentation that summarizes the information on OSHA's "Health Hazards in Nail Salons" webpage.
 Included information about the potential health hazards to nail technicians and other workers, and precautions that employers and workers can take to reduce exposures, injuries, and illnesses.

-- Tips on Worker Safety [371 KB PDF*, 2 pages].
+- Tips on Worker Safety.
 Labor Occupational Health Program (LOHP) and California Healthy Nail Salon Collaborative.
 Provides general tips for staying safe and healthy while working in nail salons.
-Also available in Vietnamese [387 KB PDF*, 2 pages].
+Also available in Vietnamese.

 Help for Nail Salon Owners and Employers

-- Bloodborne Pathogen Exposure Incidents Fact Sheet [364 KB PDF*, 2 pages].
+- Bloodborne Pathogen Exposure Incidents Fact Sheet.
 OSHA.
 Describes how to report an exposure to a bloodborne disease and employers' responsibility to provide a follow-up medical evaluation to the exposed worker(s).

-- Bloodborne Pathogens Standard Fact Sheet [366 KB PDF*, 2 pages].
+- Bloodborne Pathogens Standard Fact Sheet.
 OSHA.
 Describes the requirements of OSHA's Bloodborne Pathogens Standard.

-- Information for Employers Complying with OSHA's Bloodborne Pathogens Standard [611 KB PDF, 2 pages].
+- Information for Employers Complying with OSHA's Bloodborne Pathogens Standard.
 National Institute for Occupational Safety and Health (NIOSH).
 Provides employers with an explanation of OSHA's Bloodborne Pathogens Standard and a list of resources.

 - Model Plans and Programs for the OSHA Bloodborne Pathogens and Hazard Communications Standards.
 OSHA.
 Includes a model exposure control plan to meet the requirements of OSHA's Bloodborne Pathogens Standard.

-- Personal Protective Equipment (PPE) Reduces Exposure to Bloodborne Pathogens, Fact Sheet [365 KB PDF*, 2 pages].
+- Personal Protective Equipment (PPE) Reduces Exposure to Bloodborne Pathogens, Fact Sheet.
 OSHA.
 Describes how to select and use PPE to prevent infection from bloodborne diseases.

 - Small Business.
 OSHA.
 Provides links to many OSHA resources and information specifically for smaller employers, including safety and health tools and publications, easy-to-follow guides for specific OSHA standards, and descriptions of benefits that small businesses receive from OSHA.